Advice on COVID-19 for energy customers

 Yes.
 Electricity and gas networks in NSW have committed not to disconnect any small business, without their agreement, before 31 July 2020.
 However, if a small business that has temporarily ceased operation wishes to disconnect their energy supply no disconnection and/or reconnection fees will be charged.
 During this period of disconnection, eligible small businesses will not pay their daily supply charges until they have been reconnected at a later date.

-The Australian Energy Regulator (AER) released a Statement of Expectations of energy businesses: Protecting consumers and the energy market during COVID-19.
+The Australian Energy Regulator (AER) released an updated Statement of Expectations of energy businesses: Protecting consumers and the energy market during COVID-19, in November 2020.
 It outlines ten principles which energy businesses are expected to adhere to during this time.
+These protections for small businesses and households during COVID-19 have been extended to 31 March 2021.

 The Statement focuses on prioritising the safety and reliability of energy supply, ensuring retailers meet the needs of customers in vulnerable circumstances and protecting customers who may be unable to safeguard their own interests.